NFS/NAS Datastores¶

 Note

 NFS volumes mount tips.
-The following options are recommended to mount NFS shares:soft, intr, rsize=32768, wsize=32768.
-With the documented configuration of libvirt/kvm the image files are accessed as oneadmin user.
-If the files must be read by root, the option no_root_squash must be added.
+The following options are recommended to mount NFS shares:soft, intr, rsize=32768, wsize=32768

-Once the Host and Front-end storage is setup, the OpenNebula configuration comprises the creation of an Image and System Datastores.
+Once Host and Front-end storage have been is set up, the OpenNebula configuration comprises the creation of an Image and System Datastores.

 To create a new System Datastore, you need to set following (template) parameters: